Design Principles

 Expanding responses allow us to include relational information on a resource without loading it by default.

 To take an example, let's talk about the projects list endpoint.
-A project belongs to an organizations but could be on multiple teams.
+A project belongs to an organization but could be on multiple teams.

 By default, here's what the project endpoint should look like